Skip to main content

 FSAs are employer-sponsored accounts, so it’s particularly important for you to comply with IRS regulations regarding documentation.
 If the IRS determines your FSA is or was not in compliance with substantiation requirements, your FSA could become disqualified.

-Last week’s memorandum states that any FSA not following substantiation rules does not comply with IRS Code Section 125 and any employee contributions to a noncompliant plan is subject to income, FICA, and FUTA taxes.
+Last year’s memorandum states that any FSA not following substantiation rules does not comply with IRS Code Section 125 and any employee contributions to a noncompliant plan is subject to income, FICA, and FUTA taxes.
 In some circumstances, the IRS could treat all medical FSA reimbursements within a noncompliant plan, including those that were properly substantiated, as taxable wages and subject to FICA and FUTA taxes.

 What does the IRS require for FSA substantiation?